-Brinjal or eggplants make a delicious relish.
-We call this condiment brinjal pickle in India but you may know it as eggplant pickle.
-Sweet, spicy and tangy all at the same time from the sugar, spice, and vinegar cooked in oil.
-Perfect to have as a side with meat dishes, with chapati or rice on its own.
+Brinjal, eggplants, or aubergine make a delicious condiment.
+We call this brinjal pickle in India but you may know it as eggplant pickle, or eggplant chutney.
+Sweet, spicy, and tangy all at the same time from the sugar, spice, and vinegar cooked in oil.
+Perfect to have as a side with meat dishes, with chapati, or rice on its own.

 - 10 Curry leaves

 - ½ cup (100 g) Sugar or grated jaggery

 - ¼ cup Vinegar white

 - Prepare Eggplant - Chop the eggplant into 1-inch cubes or 4-inch strips.
 Sprinkle with salt and set aside in a colander to drain excess moisture.
 Pat dry with a paper towel and set aside.
 Pro tip - if you plan to store this pickle for longer, you will need to sun dry the eggplant for 24 to 48 hours before making the pickle.

 - Grind masala - Place all ingredients masala paste ingredients in a blender and blend until smooth

 - Heat the oil in a heavy bottom saucepan and fry the mustard seeds and curry leaves.
 Once the mustard seeds crackle, add all the ground masala and fry on low heat for two minutesPro tip - the oil is plenty so cook on low until you get a nice aroma.
 Do not add any water.